SEND INFORMATION REPORT

 St Thomas More Catholic Academy provides education for students ranging from age 11 to age 18 (yrs 7 – 13).
-Many of these pupils have areas of difficulty in the areas outlined below and outlined in the New Code of Practice:
+Some of these pupils have areas of difficulty in the areas outline below and outlined in the New Code of Practice:

 We identify and assess students with SEND using information from the following sources:

-Teaching staff have been provided with a toolkit that incorporates SEN resources in order to provide Quality First Teaching for those students with SEN and this will be reviewed annually.
-The Academy operates an open door policy whereby teaching staff can visit the SENCo for guidance should they require it.
+Teaching staff have been provided with a toolkit that incorporates SEND resources in order to provide Quality First Teaching for those students with SEND and this will be reviewed annually.
+The Academy operates an open door policy whereby teaching staff can visit the SENco for guidance should they require it.
 Staff members regularly have the opportunity to access specialist training on SEN.

-If you have concerns about your child, you are able to contact: Mrs Lovatt (the SENCo) or Mrs Templeton (Assistant SENCo) on: (01782) 882941.
-Alternatively, the email addresses are as follows: Mrs Lovatt – email@example.com – Miss Mutton – firstname.lastname@example.org or Mrs Templeton – email@example.com
+If you have concerns about your child, you are able to contact: Mrs Lovatt (the SENco) or Miss Mutton (Assistant SENco) on: (01782) 882941.
+Alternatively, the email addresses are as follows: Mrs Lovatt – email@example.com – Miss Mutton – firstname.lastname@example.org

-St Thomas More Catholic Academy’s arrangements for assessing and reviewing the progress of pupils with SEN is done in several ways:
+St Thomas More Catholic Academy’s arrangements for assessing and reviewing the progress of pupils with SEND is done in several ways:

-Each pupil on the SEN register has a Personal Passport.
-Your child’s Personal Passport will be differentiated to match your child’s individual needs and will be compiled with your child at the centre of the process.
+Each pupil on the SEND register has a Student Profile.
+Your child’s Student Profile will be differentiated to match your child’s individual needs and will be compiled with your child at the centre of the process.
 Personal targets will be set with you and your child.
 This may include additional general support by the teacher or teaching assistant in class, or use of particular resources (eg. a laptop or coloured overlays).

 We follow the Assess, Plan, Do and Review process as set out in the Code of Practice (2015).
-These Pupil Progress Meetings are held three times a year.
+These Pupil Progress Meetings are held at least twice a year.
 The first meeting is an opportunity to meet all your child’s subject teachers about general progress.
-You will also be able to meet the Academy SENCo and Assistant SENCo for a more focussed discussion about your child’s individual special needs.
-The second and third meeting will take place separately.
-It is an opportunity to meet with your child’s teacher, the SENCo or the Assistant SENCo.
-At this meeting you will be able to discuss your child’s passport, targets and the results of any interventions that have taken place.
-This shared discussion may highlight any potential problems in order for further support to be planned.
+You will also be able to meet the Academy SENco and Assistant SENco for a more focussed discussion about your child’s individual special needs.
+The second meeting will take place separately.
+It is an opportunity to meet with your child’s teacher, the SENco or the Assistant SENco.
+At this meeting you will be able to discuss your child’s Student Profile, targets and the results of any interventions that have taken place.
+This shared discussion may highlight any potential difficulties in order for further support to be planned.